xufangzhi/xufangzhi.github.io/_pages/about.md

 [**Code**](https://xufangzhi/Logiformer/)

-- Logiformer is a model for logical reasoning over text.
+- Logiformer is a two-branch network for the logical reasoning task in the field of multiple-choice machine reading comprehension.
-- Logiformer is a model for logical reasoning over text.
+- Up to publication, it is the state-of-the-art (SOTA) model compared with all the RoBERTa-Large based single model methods.
+Also, it ranks on the 9th place in the leaderboard compared with other larger models.

 </div>
 </div>